About Environmental & Social Justice (ESJ)

 The Environmental & Social Justice (ESJ) community seeks to create a safe, supportive, and diverse environment that challenges students to explore social and environmental justice issues and begin the work towards equity as engaged citizens on both local and global levels.
 ESJ promotes opportunities for students to challenge themselves to learn and act in ways that make a difference in the lives of others.
 The ESJ community is an exciting opportunity to meet new people, learn about yourself, explore issues of injustice, and serve as agents for change within your communities.
-Students will be able to have the added value of relationships with faculty/staff and collaboration with the Diversity Center and the Center for Gender Equity.
+Students will be able to have the added value of relationships with faculty/staff and collaboration with the Center for Diversity, Justice, and Sustainability.

 Great For Students Who ...

 - are interested in gaining an increased understanding of their values through reflection on